electron/electron/docs/api/browser-window.md

 ### Platform notices

+* On macOS modal windows will be displayed as sheets attached to the parent window.
 * On macOS the child windows will keep the relative position to parent window when parent window moves, while on Windows and Linux child windows will not move.